Clean Energy Labs is a research group focused on the development of high efficiency devices.

 Dr. Lackowski received his PhD and MS degrees from Northwestern University in physical chemistry.
 He received his BS degree from the University of Illinois at Urbana-Champaign in chemistry.
 He has authored or co-authored 19 papers on various aspects of surface nanotechnology including developing novel scanning probe microscopic techniques and has served as a reviewer of nanotechnology grants submitted to the National Science Foundation.

-David A. Badger, VP Engineering
+David A. Badger, VP of Engineering

 Prior to joining Clean Energy Labs, Mr. Badger was the Principal Controls Engineer at Active Power (NASDAQ: ACPW, acquired by Langley Holdings).
 In this capacity he developed novel control methods for the company's core technologies including partial magnetic bearings for energy-storage flywheels, line-interactive utility voltage regulation and electromechanical energy conversion.
 He is a named inventor on over twenty patents.